Table of Contents

 Blockchain technology securely stores transactional information by linking blocks in a specific cryptographic order.
-It offers security, decentralization, and transparency, making it an ideal safe storage solution.

 This guide will explain blockchain in detail, breaking its complex processes into easy-to-understand stages.